nathanieldchu/ubuild_CCF/join/microbiologist.md

     link_text: THE PROCESS
 - template: 1-column-text
   block: one-column-1
-  headline: Microbiologist
+  headline: Scientist, microbiology
   content: ''
 - template: detail-content
   block: text-1
-  headline: About you
+  headline: Summary
-  content: "<p>You want to fight ecological destruction.
-You also want to be a part
+  content: <p>We’re looking for an experimental microbiologist to help us create a
-    of the fast-paced, passion-driven world of startups.
-But you are looking for people who care about sustainability as more than window-dressing for private equity firms or shiny packaging for influencers.</p><p>For this position, you want to apply your microbiological curiosity to a real product that you can put in your mouth and out into the world.
-You want to be on the forefront of bringing modern community ecology, systems thinking, and computational throughput to the still narrowly focused field of microbial engineering.</p>"
+    more sustainable food system.
+You want to apply your scientific expertise to a real product that you can taste and push forward the application of community ecology, systems thinking, and computational throughput to the narrowly focused field of microbial engineering.
+And most importantly, you share our <a href="https://www.tezzafoods.com/values">values</a>.
+    This position is based in Oakland, CA and offers competitive salary and equity.</p>
 - template: detail-content
   block: text-1
   headline: About the position